foundry-rs/book/src/forge/debugger.md

 $ forge test --debug "testSomething"
 ```

-If you have multiple contracts with the same function name, you need to limit the matching functions down to only one case using `--match-patch` and `--match-contract`.
+If you have multiple contracts with the same function name, you need to limit the matching functions down to only one case using `--match-path` and `--match-contract`.

 If the matching test is a fuzz test, the debugger will open the first failing fuzz scenario, or the last successful one, whichever comes first.